kaltura/playkit-android-kava/DOCUMENTATION.md

 }
 ```

-## Example:
-implementation 'com.kaltura.playkit:playkit:3.4.1'

-Now lets see how to use KAVAPlugin in your application
+## How to integrate KAVAPlugin into your application

 ```java
 public class MainActivity extends AppCompatActivity {